Published on in Health Tip of the Week

 Fortunately, there are ways that you can help your worrying child through this transition ahead of the new school year.
 Help your child or teen manage their anxiety with these tips.

 During times of uncertainty and stress, it’s important to focus on the things you can control: your family’s behavior and the way you manage your feelings.

-Tips to reassure your child
+Tips to support your child

 Your child’s level of anxiety may shift according to their age and developmental stage.
 The important thing is to adopt a supportive stance and help manage any associated worries.
-Remind your child that your family has tolerated this way of life for a long time and will work together to continue to do so.

 You can help your worrying child by: